-"They've got you too!" he cried.
+'They've got you too!' he cried.

-"They got me a long time ago," said O'Brien with a mild, almost regretful irony.
+'They got me a long time ago,' said O'Brien with a mild, almost regretful irony.
 He stepped aside.
 From behind him there emerged a broad-chested guard with a long black truncheon in his hand.

-"You knew this, Winston," said O'Brien.
-"Don't deceive yourself.
-You did know it-you have always known it."
+'You know this, Winston,' said O'Brien.
+'Don't deceive yourself.
+You did know it - you have always known it.'

 Yes, he saw now, he had always known it.
 But there was no time to think of that.
 All he had eyes for was the truncheon in the guard's hand.
-It might fall anywhere: on the crown, on the tip of the ear, on the upper arm, on the elbow-
+It might fall anywhere; on the crown, on the tip of the ear, on the upper arm, on the elbow - exploded into yellow light.

-The elbow!
-He had slumped to his knees, almost paralyzed, elasping the stricken elbow with his other hand.
-Everything had exploded into yellow light.
 Inconceivable, inconceivable that one blow could cause such pain!
 The light cleared and he could see the other two looking down at him.
 The guard was laughing at his contortions.
 One question at any rate was answered.
 Never, for any reason on earth, could you wish for an increase of pain.
 Of pain you could wish only one thing: that it should stop.
 Nothing in the world was so bad as physical pain.
-In the face of pain there are no heroes, no heroes, he thought over and over as he writhed on the floor, clutching usclessly at his disabled left arm.
+In the face of pain there are no heroes, no heroes, he thought over and over as he writhed on the floor, clutching uselessly at his disabled left arm.